Briarcliff Lodge: Notable guests

 Franklin and Eleanor Roosevelt were guests at the Briarcliff Lodge.
 In the early 1930s, Eleanor spoke there several times on behalf of the Women's Democratic Club of Mount Pleasant; her daughter Anna Roosevelt Halsted was chairwoman of the club at the time.
 In 1930, Franklin spoke there as New York Governor to the Westchester County Bankers Association.

-John W. Davis, US Representative and nominee for president against Calvin Coolidge, visited the lodge in 1924.
-US Senator Chauncey Depew visited in 1924 and 1927.
+John W. Davis, U.S. representative and nominee for president against Calvin Coolidge, visited the lodge in 1924.
+U.S. senator Chauncey Depew visited in 1924 and 1927.
 Composer and pianist Percy Grainger gave a recital at the ballroom of the lodge in 1925.

-The final German emperor Wilhelm II's son Crown Prince Wilhelm was a guest at the Lodge for the 1909 Hudson-Fulton Celebration.
+The final German emperor Wilhelm II's son, Crown Prince Wilhelm, was a guest at the Lodge for the 1909 Hudson-Fulton Celebration.
 He led a Prussian regiment in a parade of fifty floats held in honor of the celebration in New York.

-Other notable guests have included Thomas Edison, Tallulah Bankhead, Sarah Bernhardt, Boris Bakhmeteff, Johnny Weissmuller, Jimmy Walker, Babe Ruth, Edward S. Curtis, George B. Cortelyou, Mary Pickford, F. W. Woolworth, J. P. Morgan, Warner Baxter, Vincent Richards, and Ernestine Schumann-Heink.
+Other notable guests included Thomas Edison, Tallulah Bankhead, Sarah Bernhardt, Boris Bakhmeteff, Johnny Weissmuller, Jimmy Walker, Babe Ruth, Edward S. Curtis, George B. Cortelyou, Mary Pickford, F. W. Woolworth, J. P. Morgan, Warner Baxter, Vincent Richards, and Ernestine Schumann-Heink.
 Elihu Root, Al Smith, and a king of Siam were guests at the lodge in the 1920s, and John Campbell frequently hosted parties there.

-Ella Holmes White and her partner Marie Grice Young lived in the Briarcliff Lodge; an extension known as the Oak Room was constructed on the building's east side for them.
-The two held a long-term lease there before they boarded the RMS Titanic and survived its sinking; they continued to live at the lodge until later in their lives.
+Ella Holmes White and her partner, Marie Grice Young, lived in the Briarcliff Lodge; an extension known as the Oak Room was constructed on the building's east side for them.
+The two held a long-term lease there before they boarded the RMS Titanic in 1912 and survived its sinking; they continued to live at the lodge until later in their lives.